The benefits of working out at home

 Exercise in general has a variety of mental health benefits too, including the release of endorphins!
 Endorphins are powerful chemicals in your brain that uplift and energise your spirits, in turn, making you feel on top of the world!

 To conclude, it is clear that working out at home can have an incredibly positive impact on both our physical and our mental health.
-Setting small, achievable goals during this time can help you achieve those bigger goals for 2021!
+Setting small, achievable goals during this time can help you achieve those bigger goals!

-Check out our BD at Home member hub to find lots of guided workouts you can do from the comfort of your home, as well as lots more:
+Check out our BD member hub to find lots of guided workouts you can do from the comfort of your home, as well as lots more: